playframework/playframework/documentation/manual/scalaGuide/main/upload/ScalaFileUpload.md

 ## Uploading files in a form using multipart/form-data

 The standard way to upload files in a web application is to use a form with a special `multipart/form-data` encoding, which lets you mix standard form data with file attachment data.
-Please note: the HTTP method for the form have to be POST (not GET).
+Please note: the HTTP method used to submit the form must be POST (not GET).

 Start by writing an HTML form: